All Episodes

 jordan holmes

-Ooh, that was the wrong move.
+Ooh, that was a wrong move.

 dan friesen

-Alex says that, too.
+Alex says that too.

 Yeah.